OKX Friends Issue 03 | Dialogue with Ni Da: From 0 to 1 of Chinese Influencers, Methodology Revealed

 I believe that after gaining a certain level of influence, the most important thing is how to use that influence to make a positive contribution.
 For me, this means introducing quality projects from the Chinese-speaking region to more people and changing their stereotypes about these projects.

 In summary, I focus more on how to create value with this identity rather than how to profit from it.
-I firmly believe that only by truly creating value for the industry and users can one gain sustained support and recognition in the long run.
+I firmly believe that only by genuinely creating value for the industry and users can one gain sustained support and recognition in the long run.

 6. Mercy @Mercy_okx: How has the ecological position of KOLs changed compared to the last cycle?